The 7 Mistakes Made in Choosing an Accountant & How to Avoid Them

 With most owner managers and directors focusing their attention on the core business, it’s essential to know that there is someone else on board who will not only watch your back, but will also flag up potential new business opportunities, take advantage of tax breaks as they happen and actively protect the assets of your company, whilst intelligently optimising its wealth.

-It’s these qualities that can improve your performance, create tangible results and add measurable value to your bottom line, if this sounds like the sort of support your business could use – and are not getting at the moment – it’s worth carrying out some research to find an accountant with sound commercial intelligence and business acumen who will keep you on the right track for profit.
+It’s these qualities that can improve your performance, create tangible results and add measurable value to your bottom line, if this sounds like the sort of support your business could use – and are not getting at the moment – it’s worth carrying out some research to find an accountant with sound commercial intelligence and business acumen who will keep you on the right track for profit. - Using a firm that is too big for you.

 Big name national firms can appear to be the smart choice for a discerning and ambitious business.
 However, all too often a large firm can suffer from ‘client distance’ issues.
 You may you end up dealing with different people who do not know you well enough to understand your business and what you want to achieve, it’s unlikely that you will get the best service from them.